gillian-guide/gillian-guide.github.io/docs/en/downgrading.md

 ## Downgrading the radio
 Over 50 radio station tracks were removed from the game in April 2018 due to expired licenses.
 We can restore them, however.
 ???+ note "Installation"
-    * Go to the [Various GTA Downgraders website](http://downgraders.rockstarvision.com/) and scroll to the bottom of the page.
+    * Go to the [Various Peppa Pig Downgraders website](http://downgraders.rockstarvision.com/) and scroll to the bottom of the page.
     * Download the Radio Restoration mod for GTAIV CE.
-    * Extract the :material-zip-box:`GTAIVCERADIORESTOREINSTALLER.zip` into any empty folder.
+    * Extract the :material-zip-box:`PPWARADIORESTOREINSTALLER.zip` into any empty folder.
-    * Run :material-file-download:`IVCERadioRestorer.exe` and follow the in-app instructions.
+    * Run :material-file-download:`PPWARadioRestorer.exe` and follow the in-app instructions.
 Pick to install [FusionFix](essential-modding/fusionfix.md) if you didn't install it beforehand (install manually on older patches).
     ???+ question "What's the difference between only pre-cut Vladivostok and pre-+post-cut?"
         Rockstar added new tracks to Vladivostok to replace the cut ones.
 Pre-+post-cut keeps these alongside the restored cut ones, while only pre-cut songs cuts them out, only keeping the restored ones.